 - → Per existing FDA Food Code requirements, employees who are sick should remain at home. - → If an employee becomes ill or presents signs of illness, the operator should identify the signs during a pre-work screening and follow the business's established policies on when the ill employee is allowed to return to work.
-At a minimum, however, follow CDC quidelines.
-Suggest the employee contact a heath care provider.
-The employee must be symptom-free before returning to work, and must not have a fever for three days without medication. - Taking employees' temperatures is at the operators' discretion.
+At a minimum, however, follow CDC guidelines - tell the employee to self-isolate for seven days from the onset of symptoms and be symptom-free for three days without medication. - Taking employees' temperatures is at the operators' discretion.
 The State has not mandated taking an employee's temperature, and any operator who chooses to do so should engage health officials first and adopt policies aligned with proper procedures.
-CDC guidance states the minimum temperature that indicates a fever is 100°F. - → The State strongly suggests cloth face coverings to be worn by all employees who are interacting with the public.
+CDC guidance states the minimum temperature that indicates a fever is 100°F. - → The State requires cloth face coverings to be worn by all employees.
 Per CDC recommendations, face coverings have been shown to be effective tools to mitigate risk from individuals who show symptoms as well as those who don't, especially in close environments where it's hard for people to maintain a three- to six-foot distance.
 Those coverings worn by employees should be kept clean in accordance with CDC guidance.
 CDC provides overall cleaning guidance here. - → Train all employees on the importance of frequent hand washing and the use of hand sanitizers with at least 70% alcohol content.
 Give them clear instruction to avoid touching hands to face. - An adequate supply of soap, disinfectant, hand sanitizer, and paper towels must be available.